 4. Using a medium cookie scoop (or a tablespoon) scoop the dough and place each cookie dough ball onto your cookie sheet.

-You'll notice that these cookie dough balls don't spread too much, they kind of keep the same dome shape they went into the oven with.
+You'll notice that these cookie dough balls don't spread too much as they bake, they keep almost the same dome shape they went into the oven with.

 What’s the Texture Like?